joelthe1/python-honing/README.md

 python-honing
 =============

-Assignments done as part of iintroductory CS classes.
+Assignments done as part of introductory CS classes.